Multidimensional Scaling for Big Data: Classical multidimensional scaling

-In this section we briefly revise classical Multidimensional Scaling.
-For a more detailed explanation we refer to Chapter 12 of \citeN{BorgGroenen2005}.
-Given a $n\times n$ matrix $\mathbf{\Delta}=(d_{ij}^2)$, where $d_{ij}^2$ is the squared distance between individuals $i$ and $j$, the goal of MDS is to obtain a $n \times r$ {\em configuration matrix} $\mathbf{X}$ with orthogonal zero-mean columns such that the squared Euclidean distances between the rows of $\mathbf{X}$ are approximately equal to $\mathbf{\Delta}$.
+In this section we briefly review classical multidimensional scaling (\citeNP{torgerson1952multidimensional}, \citeNP{gower1966some}).
+For a more detailed explanation we refer to Section 3.2 in \citeN{krzanowski2000principles} or Chapter 12 of \citeN{BorgGroenen2005}.
+Given a $n\times n$ matrix $\mathbf{\Delta}=(d_{ij}^2)$, where $d_{ij}^2$ is the squared distance between individuals $i$ and $j$, the goal of MDS is to represent the $n$ individuals in a Euclidean space with low dimensionality $r$, that is, to obtain a $n \times r$ {\em configuration matrix} $\mathbf{X}$ with orthogonal zero-mean columns such that the squared Euclidean distances between the rows of $\mathbf{X}$ are approximately equal to $\mathbf{\Delta}$.
 When equality is achieved we say that $\mathbf{X}$ is an Euclidean configuration for $\mathbf{\Delta}$.

 The columns of $\mathbf{X}$ are called \textit{principal coordinates} and they can be interpreted as the observations of $r$ latent variables for the $n$ individuals.
-Typically, the goal of MDS is dimensionality reduction, which involves looking for low-dimensional configurations (that is, $r$ much lower than $n$).
+Typically, the goal of MDS is dimensionality reduction, which involves looking for low dimensional configurations (that is, $r$ much lower than $n$).